 Many women feel compelled to consider abortion because they lack support.

 Caring Network’s Connections program was developed to encourage local churches to form relationships with women who may have little or no support during their pregnancies.
 The purpose of the program is to form a network of support around a woman and her baby, so that her quality of life will be enhanced and her spiritual life may be further developed.
 Connections groups provide a baby shower, and commit to praying for the moms they serve.
 They may provide other practical help, and even invite their moms to participate in group activities.
 Click here to contact a Caring Network Connections representative.

 Because practical assistance empowers families, Caring Network equips three area “baby banks” to help meet the critical need for baby supplies.

-Bridges is a free parenting program designed for families seeking help during pregnancy and the early parenting years.
-The goal of Bridges is to provide material goods as well as mentoring.
+Bridges is a free parenting support program designed for families seeking help during pregnancy and the early parenting years.
+The goal of Bridges is to provide material goods as well as spiritual development.
 Operated by Oak Brook Community Church, Bridges offers both English and Spanish-speaking classes so that clients can learn as they earn the supplies they need.

 Additional baby banks are operated by Calvary Lutheran Church in Wood Dale, and Naperville Presbyterian Church.
 The majority of families who partake of these services are Caring Network referrals.